MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/setup-postman-environment.md

 ## Connect with your Common Data Service environment

-> [!NOTE]
-> This environment uses a client ID for an application that is registered for all Common Data Service environments.
+This environment uses a client ID for an application that is registered for all Common Data Service environments.

->
-> You can use the `clientid` and `callback` values supplied in these instructions.
-However, when building your own application, you should register your own AAD application.
+You can use the `clientid` and `callback` values supplied in these instructions.
+However, when building your own application, you should register your own Azure Active Directory (Azure AD) application.

->
-> To register your own AAD application, see the steps described in [Walkthrough: Register a Common Data Service app with Azure Active Directory](../walkthrough-register-app-azure-active-directory.md).
+To register your own Azure AD application, see the steps described in [Walkthrough: Register a Common Data Service app with Azure Active Directory](../walkthrough-register-app-azure-active-directory.md).

 Use these steps to create a Postman environment that you can use to connect with your Common Data Service instance: